 - Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux.

 This amazing emulation platform’s motto is to enable every developer to run their favorite Android apps in their Linux system irrespective of differing distros.
-If you are looking for the best Linux Android Emulator that will let you play even the most resource-intensive games natively, Anbox is here for you.
+If you are looking for the best Linux Android Emulator to let you play even the most resource-intensive games natively, Anbox is here for you.

 Anbox integrates Android’s core system services directly into your existing Linux operating system, thus allowing for a far more accessible and optimized emulation.
-No matter what Android application you install in your system, it will act like and perform like a native Linux software.
+No matter what Android application you install, it will act and perform like native Linux software.

 Highlights of Anbox